kouzios/wuxia-bookshelf/README.md

 # Wuxia Bookshelf

-> Originally I intended to have these update automatically; however, I couldn't find any open APIs to get the information from
+The goal of this project is to allow for tracking online novels in a virtual bookshelf.
+The intention of creating this application was primarily to learn more about Vue; however, the functionality is also useful for displaying the novel progress in a proper manner.

-> and Cross-Origin requests to sites like wuxiaworld isn't checking out.
-So It's just a glorified notepad.
+Originally I intended to have these update automatically; however, I couldn't find any open APIs to get the information and Cross-Origin requests to strip a webpage is very poor practice.

 ## Build Setup